chetan-hireholi/ansible-wca-demo-kit/README.md

 ### This repository contains examples which you can use to demo WCA for Ansible to IBM clients.

+To get the latest set of examples, you can perform a `git pull` in the terminal.

 Thanks Pete Nuwayser, Craig Brandt for helping in curating these examples.
 - Some examples _Forked from_ https://github.com/craig-br/lightspeed-demos